MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Restore-SPEnterpriseSearchServiceApplication.md

 ## DESCRIPTION
 This cmdlet contains more than one parameter set.
-You may only use parameters from one parameter set, and you may not combine parameters from different parameter sets.
+You may only use parameters from one parameter set and you may not combine parameters from different parameter sets.
 For more information about how to use parameter sets, see Cmdlet Parameter Sets (http://go.microsoft.com/fwlink/?LinkID=187810).

 This cmdlet is used by third parties to create a search application that uses existing data.

 Some third parties back up the application data and have to restore the application later.
-So, the data is restored and uses the Restore-SPEnterpriseSearchServiceApplication cmdlet to create a new search application that uses the restored data.
+So, the data is restored and uses the `Restore-SPEnterpriseSearchServiceApplication` cmdlet to create a new search application that uses the restored data.

 This cmdlet supports parameter sets.
 The first set of parameters is for Application Configuration Attach mode and the second set of parameters is for Search Application Attach mode.